kim76/TakeHomeAssignment/TakeHomeAssignment/README.md

  <Token i:nil="true"/>
 </TokenRequestResponse>
 ```
+##TO DO
+For the sample assignment I stopped just after meeting the requirements.
+The next most importants step for me would be (in no particular order):
+- Add logging
+- Convert the HashProvider to an interface and remove the static methods
+- Provide real security and token authentication

 ##More information
 As a caveat:  I am totally unfamiliar with public facing services.
 My current work involves inter-service communication so we use a licening system for authentication or in some instances private-public keys.
 Since this is just sample code I went with InMemory data stores for simplicity.
 I also know very little about User Authentication and Token creation so the Token is simply the user Guid.
-A large omission in this sample is the lack of logging code.
 I definitely need to learn more about creating secure tokens but I felt it was beyond the scope of this assignment.
 I made a brief attempt to securly store passwords and after a bit of searching I
 gained a better appreciation of how complex this is.
 I might have been better off trying to use OAuth or OpenID, but again I felt that was beyond the scope of this assignment.
 I hope this gives you enough information to get an idea of my coding style.

 ##Getting Started